 I wrote an entire book on dynamic workstations and how to think about them and how to position yourself well while working.
 The book is called Don’t Just Sit There, and here is Philosopher's Notes' take on its big ideas.

-Once you've got your workspace created, read more on how to move within in.
-And make sure you've also set up some sort of reaching/hanging space for your upper body movement.
+Once you've got your workspace created, read more on how to move within it.
+Make sure you've also set up some sort of reaching/hanging space for your upper body movement.
+And for "recess" ideas, check out "You're The P.E.
+Teacher Now!"